ONSdigital/csvcubed/external-docs/docs/guides/configuration/columns/dimensions.md

 The `Year` column defined above uses a [column template](../templates.md) - doing so means that the `type`, `from_existing`, `label` and `cell_uri_template` fields will be automatically populated based on the [calendar-year.json](https://purl.org/csv-cubed/qube-config/templates/calendar-year.json) template.
 However, these fields can also be overridden, as is the case here, since the `label` has been defined as "Competition year".

+## Inheritence

+todo: Describe briefly how to inherit from a parent dimension.
+Brush over what this means for the code list - is it inherited?
+We haven't decided yet.

 ## Advanced configuration

 ### Cell URI templates

 **The use of the `cell_uri_template` field is considered an advanced configuration option, and therefore care must be taken to ensure that the values generated are valid.**